The Marrow Thieves

 It was painful, but I didn't really mind.
 The more I described my brother, my parents, our makeshift community before Dad left with the Council, the more I remembered, like the way my uncle jigged to heavy metal.
 Instead of dreaming their tragic forms, I recreated them as living, laughing people in the cool red confines of RiRi's tent as she drifted off.

-Related Characters: Frenchie (speaker), RiRi, Dad, Mom, Mitch
+Related Characters: Frenchie (speaker), RiRi, Mom, Dad, Mitch

-Page Number: 43
+Page Number and Citation: 43

 Explanation and Analysis: